antonmilev/CText/README.md

 # C++ Advanced text processing library

 ## About
-I have started to rewrite on Modern C++ some text processing routines and this is the result so far.
+I started to rewrite in Modern C++ some text processing routines and this is the result so far.
 CText can solve many complicated tasks that otherwise are taking too much time in C++, some of these like lines and words splitting are available on higher level languages like C#, Java and Python but not and in C++.
 But C++ gives much more control and except supporting the missing text functions CText also implements hundreds of optimized text routines.
 The library can be used to quickly solve various pre-processing problems for different NLP and ML tasks or just to practice Modern C++.

 Please feel free to contact me for any questions, requests or even critics.